uml-ubicomp-2016-spring/ubicomp16-Driving-Behavior-Analysis/Report.md

 > 4. Determine whether the current driving behavior belongs to safe driving or not.

 As you can see, it is a general classification algorithm based on mechine learning method.

-Obviously, it has several points are not perfect.
+Obviously, it has several issues are not perfect.

 > 1. It needs a lot of data set for training.
 > 2. No 100% accurateness.